buhrmi/inertiax/README.md

 If `initialComponent` is not set, the child content is shown until the request has finished.
 You can use this to show loading spinners and animations.

-Requests made from within frames (basically all requests) send their current URL in the `X-Inertia-Frame-Src` header.
+#### Redirecting back

+When making a request from within a frame, the `referer` request header will still be the current window location.

+That's where the new `X-Inertia-Frame-Src` header comes in.
+The Inertia router sets this header to the url of the originating frame.
 You can use this instead of the `referer` header if you want to redirect the user back to the previous URL.

+#### New router defaults

+For all frames other than the `_top` frame, the `preserveUrl` and `replace` router visit options now default to `true`.

 #### Targeting specific frames